 Place a cookie on a large fork, then dip and coat the cookie in chocolate.
 Lift the fork and tap off excess chocolate, then gently place the cookie on the parchment lined baking sheets to cool.

-Once chocolate sets, you can eat the cookies or store them in the fridge or freezer.
+Once the chocolate sets, you can eat the cookies or store them in the fridge or freezer.
 They taste amazing right out of the freezer.
-Just like Thin Mints should taste (maybe better - you be the judge).

 To make this recipe dairy-free, use dairy-free chocolate chips and dairy-free butter.Chocolate matters.
 I recommend using semi-sweet chocolate.
 Milk chocolate is too sweet, bittersweet chocolate it too bitter.
 Semi-sweet is just right.These cookies freeze well.
 Store in a zip-top bag.If using a different gluten-free flour blend than recommend, make sure it contains xanthan gum (or other binder) or add about 1 tsp of it to your mix.This recipe adapted to be gluten-free and is originally found on Sally's Baking Addiction